nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Notes:
 * Adds tag to the person at the specified `INDEX`.
 * Only one tag can be added at a time.
-* Duplicate tags (same tagname and priority level) cannot be added
+* Duplicate tags (same tag name and priority level) cannot be added

 ------------------------------------------------------------------------------------
 #### Editing a tag of a person: `editTag`